k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 # Big Schema Productivity Tips

 When maintaining large logical units with many tables, it sometimes becomes difficult to understand and manage their complex schemas.
-This article suggests several features and productivity tips that may in such case.
+This article suggests several features and productivity tips that may assist in such a case.